SFSU-Fog-City-Rocketry/.github/profile/README.md

 </center>

 **Meeting time:**
-- Fall and Spring Semesters: Wednesdays, Saturdays at 3:00 PM Pacific in CA 127 (Computer Science Lab)
+- Fall and Spring Semesters: Weekdays at 4 in CA 128 (Computer Science Lab)
 - Summer and Winter Semesters: As available.
 Check Discord and GroupMe for latest times.

 **For Access:**